wuhy/inline-resource/README.md

 inline-reosurce
 ========

-> A node utility to inline everything you want to inline resource, including image, css, html, etc.
+> A node utility to inline everything you want to inline, including image, css, html, etc.

 ## How to use